The Right Way to Price a Handmade Product (Step-by-Step Formula)

 3. Subtract that number from 1 (e.g. 1 – 0.05 = 0.95, 1 – 0.1 = 0.9)

-4. Divide your costs per product (production costs + overhead costs) by that number.
+4. Divide your cost per product (production costs + overhead costs) by that number.

 5. The number you’re left with is your price with profits built in

-For example, let’s say I can make 10 scarves per month and the base price for a scarf is $70.
-I may want 20% profit margins since I’m selling a lower volume of scarves each month.
+For example, let’s say I can make 10 earrings per month and my costs per earring are $17.21.
+I may want 20% profit margins since I’m selling a lower volume of earrings each month.

-Now let’s say I can pump out 50 scarves each month so I lower my profit margin to 5%.
+Now let’s say I can pump out 50 earrings each month (and I have a plan to sell the majority each month) so I want to set a lower profit margin at 5%.

 STEP 3: ADD MARKUP